-Sometimes, when new version of material safety data sheet for chemicals are not available, you just download the MSDS from the internet.
+Sometimes, when a new version of material safety data sheet for chemicals is not available, you just download the MSDS from the internet.
 Even though you find that the product name and the manufacturer are different.

-Please remind that the product name have to exactly match the product name on the SDS or MSDS.
+Please remind that the product name has to exactly match the product name on the SDS or MSDS.

 The other misconception about MSDS or SDS is no periodic review.
 You think the MSDS validity is forever.
 This is absolutely wrong.
 Establish a definite SOP for this purpose.

 Do not forget to provide back up copy of your MSDS collection.
-For example, you save them as Material Safety Data Sheet PDF in your computer.
+For example, you save them as Material Safety Data Sheet PDF on your computer.